SC-ECE/PYTHON-PROJECT/Image to Pencil Sketch/Readme.md

-# Image 📸 to Pencil ✏️ Sketch
+# Image 📸 to Pencil ✏️ Sketch Using Python

 ## Description
 This is a Python Project where I have taken a coloured image and converted it to Pencil Sketch via various other steps.